 Note: We recommend checking all the checkboxes to import all of this data into qTest Manager.

-HINT: For each project you create in qTest Manager, you can customize the JIRA fields to show in qTest Manager.
+HINT: For each qTest Manager Project, you can customize the JIRA fields to show in the Requirements page of qTest Manager.
 The fields you use in one project may differ from the fields used in another project.

-- Select OK.
-Then, select Save & Activate located at the top right of the Configure Connection: Demo JIRA Account page.
+- Once the Edit Data Retrieval modal closes, you MUST select the Save & Activate button (which is located at the top right) on the Configure Connection: Demo JIRA Account page.

-- Select Refresh.
-The Configure Integration: JIRA 6.0+ page displays.
+- Select Refresh and the Configure Integration: JIRA page displays.
 The Configure Connection page is redisplayed.

-The EXTERNAL ISSUES RETRIEVING PROGRESS pop-up window displays.
-A progress bar is displayed in the window.
+- The EXTERNAL ISSUES RETRIEVING PROGRESS pop-up window displays.
+A progress bar is visible in the window.

 - Select OK.
 The requirements which were created in JIRA will be accessible to testers in read-only form in qTest Manager.